 Most recently Kathleen Kemp worked at the University of Vermont as an administrative assistant in Human Resource Services and Operations.
 She also worked as an assistant trainer for the Child Welfare Training Partnership, a collaboration between UVM’s Department of Social Work and the Vermont Department for Children and Families (DCF).
 She received a UVM master’s degree in education in 2021.
 Kemp has a deep commitment to social justice and building strong, resilient communities.
 “My approach to work is rooted in a life-long, foundational commitment to social justice, radical welcome and inclusion practices,” she said.

 Emma Spett, Research Assistant

 Emma Spett is a graduate student at the University of Vermont.
-In 2020, she completed an MS in Community Development and Applied Economics, and will begin doctoral studies in Sustainable Development Policy, Economics, and Governance in 2021.
+In 2020, she completed an MS in community development and applied economics, and began doctoral studies in sustainable development policy, economics, and governance in 2021.
 As a MS student, Emma was a member of the International Joint Commission’s Social, Political, and Economic technical working group, which explored the acceptability and feasibility of transboundary flood mitigation options in the transboundary Lake Champlain Richelieu River basin.
 She is a member of UVM's Institute for Environmental Diplomacy and Security's Transboundary Water In-Cooperation Network, and recently completed a graduate certificate in Community Resilience and Planning.
 Prior to arriving at UVM, Emma worked as a farm-based educator at Shelburne Farms, and as a community organizer for Environment Colorado.
-She graduated with a BA in Environmental Policy from New York University in 2016.
+She graduated with a BA in environmental policy from New York University in 2016.
 In her current role, Emma carries out research on community resilience and economic development in Vermont, on behalf of the Office of Engagement.